lanking520/Comp-Networks-PA/README.md

 - Conflict Login: Username should be unique while the server operating
 - Dead Online Client: Server has a Verification function used to check the online status of the client
 - Infinity Acked: Avoid infinity Acknowledge message sent among clients and server
+- Server Offline: When a server offline, it will notify all the clients to go offline too
+- Thread Safe: Set Daemon on Listener and Sender, keep Main thread handle the Interruption

+The application improves the Ctrl+C interruption handling.
+It would logoff automatically if Ctrl+C pressed.
+Please shut down the terminal to create the Dead-Online-Client Scenario.
+Same way works on the server if Dead-Online-Server Scenario needed.

 ## Data Structure and Internal Logic